The Egyptian Museum of Antiquities

-The museum was built first in Bulaq, then it was moved to Giza Palace of Khedive Ismael, Cairo museum which is now in Tahrir square was opened in 1901.
-It houses the antiquities that were collected by Marriette Pacha, a French Egyptologist who was later titled the father of Egyptology).
+The museum first stood in Bulaq.
+Later, it moved to the Giza Palace of Khedive Ismael.
+The Cairo museum, now in Tahrir Square, officially opened in 1901.
+It houses the antiquities that Mariette Pacha, a French Egyptologist later titled the father of Egyptology, collected.

 - The Predynastic period